Why Promotions Feel Political (And What to Do About It)

 The engineers who get stuck often believe a comforting myth: if I do great work, someone will notice.

 Sometimes they do.
-More often, they don't.
+More often, they do not.

 Your manager is busy with their own problems.
 Your skip-level has twenty people to track.
 The promotion committee reviews fifty candidates in an afternoon.